SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-nitinkgp23.md

 * The drms module provides only a very basic download routine that sequentially downloads the requested files.
 SunPy's downloader, instead, is a threaded-download manager which parallely downloads the requested files, hence greatly reducing the download time.

-    Sunpy’s downloader also gives the user custom options to modify the downloading as required, for e.g. by passing the path as parameter, or an option to whether overwrite or ignore the files in case the names of files match.
-Path, if not passed, can be taken up from sunpy’s config file and be downloaded in the default download directory.
+    Sunpy's downloader also gives the user custom options to modify the downloading as required, for e.g. by passing the path as parameter, or an option to whether overwrite or ignore the files in case the names of files match.
+Path, if not passed, can be taken up from sunpy's config file and be downloaded in the default download directory.

     Therefore, we will stick to using SunPy's downloader to get the files downloaded, after fetching the download URLs from the drms client.